gmacario/franca_install_automation/README.md

    ```bash
    $ sudo yum install vagrant
    ```
-   Alternatively, download and install files from http://www.vagrantup.com/
+   Alternatively, download and install files from http://www.vagrantup.com/ for all the Operating Systems supported by Vagrant

 2. Install VirtualBox.
 For example (for Debian or Ubuntu):
    ```bash